Code-Institute-Submissions/ms1-go2snow/README.md

 ### Colours
 - I wanted this to play an important role of the surface by using colours associated with outdoor adventure and winter.
 As the website is a Canada desintation travel website, I introduced another colour into the scheme keeping with the Canadian theme, #c5423b
 - The main colour throughout is a darker shade of blue, #2f4656, which is used on all pages.
-- I found a useful colour palette to work from with color-hex :(https://www.color-hex.com/color-palette/64068)
+- I found a useful colour palette to work from with [Color-hex](https://www.color-hex.com/color-palette/64068)

 ### Typography
 -I used Google Fonts to explore different fonts I could use with my website and decided on "Montserrat" and "Sans-Serif" as the back-up font.
 Montserrat was my choice because of its popular use and modern look and feel.